Craig Lowndes: Australian return

 On his return to Australia, Lowndes again won the 1997 Sandown 500 for HRT, partnered by New Zealander Greg Murphy.
-Together with back to back race wins at Sandown in the enduros.
-In 1998, he resumed his racing seat with the Holden Racing Team, alongside new teammate Mark Skaife.
-Lowndes went on to win his second consecutive Championship, although the premature debut of the VT series Commodore would cruel his Bathurst campaign.
+In 1998, he resumed his full-time race seat with the Holden Racing Team (at the expense of Murphy) alongside new teammate and former champion Mark Skaife.
+Picking up where he left off, Lowndes went on to win his second consecutive Championship.

+In 1998, Lowndes also flirted with a potential trans-pacific move to the American CART series.
+Although he tested with Team KOOL Green's Indy Lights outfit (with both he and fellow V8 Supercar regular Jason Bright setting very competitive times, the latter for PacWest), Lowndes eventually decided to stay in Australia.

+A 3rd title would follow in 1999 with Lowndes finishing off the podium only once in the first 18 races.
 In the first full year of campaigning the VT Commodore, Lowndes had already amassed a large lead by the time the series arrived for Round 8 at Calder Park Raceway.
-Following a win in the first sprint race, a poor start by Lowndes saw him bogged down in the field and subsequently tapped by another car which resulted in a spectacular roll over, momentarily sending the car airborne, into an embankment.
+Following a win in the first sprint race, a poor start by Lowndes saw him bogged down in the field and subsequently tapped by another car which resulted in a spectacular roll over, momentarily sending the car airborne and into an embankment.
 The car (which was only 4 races old) was declared a write-off and Lowndes was fortunate to only suffer a knee injury.
 Despite missing the following round at Symmons Plains Raceway due to the injury, Lowndes still went on to clinch the Championship at the Bathurst Classic finishing second in the final round of the season.

 Despite Lowndes being favourite to win a 4th title in 2000, he struggled with reliability and consistency throughout the season and finished 3rd in the championship, behind teammate Mark Skaife and Garth Tander, with three round wins including the Queensland 500.